Rosh Hashanah: All You Need to Know

 - Most common, a piece of apple is dipped in honey.

 Rosh Hashanah seder plates in Boca Raton are becoming a big deal.
-Often you will find them decorated in a pomegranate style like this Michael Aram Pomegranate seder plate shown below.
+Often you will find them decorated in a pomegranate style like this Michael Aram Pomegranate seder plate shown above.